Olympic gold medalist Mary Lou Retton arrested on DUI charge

 Former athlete’s arrest comes less than two years after she was diagnosed with a rare form of pneumonia

-Retired Olympic gymnast Mary Lou Retton was arrested on a DUI charge in West Virginia.
+Retired Olympic gymnast Mary Lou Retton was arrested on a DUI charge in West Virginia after driving her car “all over the roadway” – and being found with a bottle of wine in her passenger seat, according to a criminal complaint obtained by The Independent.

 Retton, 57, was booked in Marion County on May 17 and faces one misdemeanor count of “driving under the influence of alcohol, controlled substances, or drugs,” according to records posted online by the West Virginia Magistrate Court system.

+“Officers also observed a screw top container of wine in Retton-Kelly’s passenger seat,” the criminal complaint read.

+She was also pulled over after officers observed her driving “all over the roadway,” according to the complaint.

-The former Olympic gymnast, who scooped five medals – including a gold – at the 1984 Olympic Games in Los Angeles, posted $1,500 bond the day of her arrest.
+The former Olympic gymnast, who was awarded five medals at the 1984 Olympic Games in Los Angeles, posted $1,500 bond the day of her arrest.

-Branded “America’s Sweetheart,” a 16-year-old Retton dazzled on the Olympic stage and became the first U.S. female gymnast to win an all-around Olympic gold medal in 1984 in LA.
+When she was just 16, Retton became the first U.S. female gymnast to win an all-around Olmpic gold medal in 1984.

-Almost four decades later, in October 2023, the ex-athlete fell ill with a rare form of pneumonia and was left fighting for her life in the ICU.
+Almost four decades later, in October 2023, she was diagnosed with a rare form of pneumonia that left her stuck in the hospital and unable to pay her medical bills.

-Retton’s daughter McKenna Kelley announced her hospitalization on Instagram at the time and said that her mother had been unable to pay her medical bills since the Covid-19 pandemic.

-The former athlete told Entertainment Tonight last spring that she was “sobbing” after learning that her family had set up an account on the crowdfunding platform Spotfund to cover their mom’s treatment.
+The former athlete told Entertainment Tonight last spring that she was “sobbing” after learning that her family had set up an account on the crowdfunding platform Spotfund to cover her treatment.
 Donations poured in, amounting to almost $460,000 before the portal was closed.

 Retton’s elation was met with mixed reactions from the public, who argued that she chose to forgo paying for her own treatment, which Renton denies.
 Any money left over after covering treatment costs was due to be donated to the American Lung Association, she said.